What is osteomyelitis?

 How can doctors tell if I have osteomyelitis?

-X-rays Plain X-Rays A plain x-ray is an imaging test that takes a picture of the inside of your body.
+X-rays X-Rays An x-ray is an imaging test that takes a picture of the inside of your body.
 It uses a low dose of x-ray radiation.
 X-rays show body parts according to how dense (solid) they are.
-Doctors... read more , CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Doctors usually... read more , CT (computed tomography) scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more , MRI (magnetic resonance imaging) Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more

 If these tests show osteomyelitis, then doctors may: